Tanihaa/Expense--Tracker/README.md

 # Expense--Tracker
-#a basic expense tracker that allows users to input their expenses, categorize them, and view a summary of their spending over time.
-Using java
+/*a basic expense tracker that allows users to input their expenses, categorize them, and view a summary of their spending over time.
+Using java*/

 import java.util.ArrayList;
 import java.util.HashMap;